danboid/shufti/README.md

 ## The persistent image viewer

-## By Dan MacDonald, 2017
+### By Dan MacDonald, 2017

-**shufti** is a simple PyQt5, SQLite database-powered image viewer.
-It's main feature, and the reason it was created, is that it automatically saves and restores the zoom level, window size, desktop location and the scrollbar positions (ie viewing area) on a per-image basis, for every image it loads.
+**shufti** is a simple PyQt5, SQLite database-backed image viewer.
+Its main feature, and the reason it was created, is that it automatically saves and restores the zoom level, rotation, window size, desktop location and the scrollbar positions (ie viewing area) for every image it loads, on a per-image/location basis.
 It supports viewing .jpg, .png, .gif and .bmp files, amongst others.

-shufti has no UI and that is by design.
-It aims to be efficient and lightweight, it will never edit images, play videos or do you a brew.
-It's complete and uncompressed source code is less that 7 Kilobytes and less than 200 lines of code.
+shufti has no GUI (as in icons or menus) and that is by design.
+It aims to be efficient and lightweight - it will never edit images, play videos or do you a brew.
+Its complete and uncompressed source code is approx. 7KB and less than 200 lines of code.

 Due to its very nature, shufti will only be of use if you maintain the same display configuration ie screen / desktop config and resolution(s).

-shufti is free and open source software and should run on any platform that can run PyQt - that includes GNU/Linux, *BSD , macOS and Windows.
+shufti is free and open source software and should run on any platform that can run PyQt - that includes GNU/Linux, *BSD, macOS and Windows.

 ## INSTALLATION